GESIS-Methods-Hub/guidelines/README.md

 And add `install.packages()` calls to `binder/install.R`.
 The `binder/install.R` should look like [`binder-examples/r/install.R`](binder-examples/r/install.R).

 Currently, we do not support the tool `renv` to pin the version.
-Using such tools to pin the version is also not neccessary, becasue [P3M](https://posit.co/products/cloud/public-package-manager/) is used when creating a binder environment.
+Using such tools to pin the version is also not neccessary, because [P3M](https://posit.co/products/cloud/public-package-manager/) is used when creating a binder environment.
 It will install the latest version of R packages according to the snapshot date recorded in `runtime.txt`.

 If there is a need to illustrate the installation process using `install.packages()` or similar commands for installing R packages, set the code block to `eval: false` as illustrated in [`tutorial/template.qmd`](tutorial/template.qmd).